Knots and Chaos in the R\"ossler System

 \section{Introduction}

 In 1976, Otto E. Rössler introduced the following system of Ordinary Differential Equations, depending on parameters $A,B,C\in\mathbf{R}^{3}$ \cite{Ross76}:

-Unlike many other dynamical systems, the Rössler system was not introduced in order to model any specific natural phenomena.
-Rather, inspired by the Lorenz attractor (see \cite{Lo}), Otto E. Rössler attempted to find the simplest non-linear flow exhibiting chaotic dynamics.
-This is realized by the vector field, as it has precisely one non-linearity, $XZ$ in the $\dot{Z}$ component.
-Rössler observed the vector field appears to generate a chaotic attractor for $(A,B,C)=(0.2,0.2,5.7)$.
-At these parameter values, the first return map of the flow has the shape of a horseshoe (i.e., numerically), which is known to be chaotic (see \cite{S}).
+Inspired by the Lorenz attractor (see \cite{Lo}), Otto E. Rössler attempted to find the simplest non-linear flow exhibiting chaotic dynamics.
+This is realized by the vector field above, as it has precisely one non-linearity, $XZ$ in the $\dot{Z}$ component.
+In more detail, the flow generated by the vector field above models the stretch-and-fold operation of a taffy machine (see \cite{Ros}) - and as observed by Rössler, the vector field appears to generate a chaotic attractor for $(A,B,C)=(0.2,0.2,5.7)$.
+In more detail, at these parameter values Rössler observed the first return map of the flow has the shape of a horseshoe (i.e., numerically), which is known to be chaotic (see \cite{S}).

 Since its introduction in 1976, the Rössler system was the focus of many numerical studies - despite the simplicity of the vector field, the flow gives rise to many non-linear phenomena (see, for example: \cite{MBKPS}, \cite{BBS}, \cite{G}, \cite{BB2}, \cite{SR}).
-One particular feature is that varying the parameters $A,B,C$ often leads to a change in the complexity of the system: that is, as parameters are varied, more and more symbols appear in the first-return map (for more details, see \cite{MBKPS}, \cite{BBS},\cite{Le},\cite{RO}).
+One particular feature is that varying the parameters $A,B,C$ often leads to a change in the complexity of the system: that is, as the parameters are varied, more and more symbols appear in the first-return map of the flow (for more details, see \cite{MBKPS}, \cite{BBS},\cite{Le},\cite{RO}).